 For that true sourdough experience without gluten, dairy, eggs or other top allergens, I can’t recommend Bread SRSLY enough.
 That said, it is a bit of a budgetary splurge.
 The pricing does reflect the high-quality ingredients, hand-crafted nature, and lengthy rising time.
 However, they do ship nationwide with a respectable flat shipping rate.
 And SRSLY’s gluten free sourdough bread freezes beautifully.
 We were able to avoid any waste and everything toasted to perfection whether from fresh or frozen.

 The Facts on Bread SRSLY Gluten Free Sourdough Bread

-Dietary Notes: By ingredients, Bread SRSLY Gluten Free Sourdough Bread is dairy-free / non-dairy, egg-free, gluten-free, nut-free, peanut-free, soy-free, vegan, plant-based, and vegetarian.
-Nonetheless, check with the company on their manufacturing processes for all varieties if potential allergen cross-contamination is an issue for you.
-Processes and labeling are subject to change at any time for any company / product.
+Dietary Notes: By ingredients, Bread SRSLY Gluten Free Sourdough Bread is dairy-free / non-dairy, egg-free, gluten-free, nut-free, peanut-free, soy-free, vegan, and vegetarian.*

 For More Product Information: Visit the Bread SRSLY website at www.breadsrsly.com.

 *Always read the ingredient and nutrition statement prior to consumption.
 Ingredients, processes, and labeling are subject to change at any time for any company or product.
 Contact the company to discuss their manufacturing processes if potential allergen cross-contamination is an issue for you.
 No food product can be guaranteed “safe” for every individual’s needs.
 You should never rely on ingredient and allergen statements alone if dealing with a severe food allergy.